mhzaman-cs/Forex/README.md

 ### Prerequisites

-- Download npm and node.js
+- Download npm and node.js, and yarn
 - Once npm is downloaded, download all the project dependencies

 ### Installing